 Applying for a scholarship

-Applications are open until Friday 18th June for a Leader Scholar for 2021/22.
-Masters students of the baroque violin, or those who have completed their masters degree within the past three years, are eligible to apply.
-Click here for full details and application instructions.
+The next available scholarship will be for the 2024/25 season.
+Masters students of the baroque violin, or those who have completed their masters degree within the past three years, are eligible to apply — a call for applications will be made in spring 2024.
+For further information contact us here.

 Ada made her solo orchestral debut at the age of eleven with the Odeon Orchestra.
 Since then she has performed in such venues as Buckingham Palace, the Royal Festival Hall, Barbican Centre, St Martin-in-the-Fields, Cadogan Hall and Palazzo Pallavicini-Rospigliosi, amongst others.